justboil/admin-one-vue-tailwind/.laravel-guide/README.md

 ## Add Pages

 Let's just add first page.
 You can repeat these steps for other pages, if you wish to.
+Please note, that `SectionBottomOtherPages` should be removed where present, as it depends on vue-router.

-First, copy `src/views/Home.vue` (justboil/admin-one-vue-tailwind project) to `resources/js/Pages/` (your Laravel project).
+First, copy `src/views/HomeView.vue` (justboil/admin-one-vue-tailwind project) to `resources/js/Pages/` (your Laravel project).

-Then, open `resources/js/Pages/Home.vue` and add these lines to `<script setup>`:
+Then, open `resources/js/Pages/HomeView.vue` and add these lines to `<script setup>`:

 ```vue
 <script setup>